LSM Storage Engine

 As data accumulates in the LSM tree, a process called compaction is automatically triggered to maintain the efficiency of the structure.

-In SmartEngine, all metadata changes (modifications to the LSM structure) are appended as log entries to the Slog file.
-As the Slog grows longer, it eventually needs to be consolidated by merging all log entries into a single comprehensive snapshot, known as a MetaSnapshot.
+In SmartEngine, all metadata changes (modifications to the LSM structure) are appended as log entries to the manifest log file.
+As the manifest log grows longer, it eventually needs to be consolidated by merging all log entries into a single comprehensive snapshot, known as a checkpoint.

-A MetaSnapshot represents the entire state of the metadata at a given point in time and consolidates all previous log entries.
-Combined with the in-memory data (the MemTable), the MetaSnapshot forms a snapshot of the SmartEngine's state.
+A checkpoint represents the entire state of the metadata at a given point in time and consolidates all previous log entries.
+Combined with the in-memory data (the MemTable), the checkpoint forms a snapshot of the SmartEngine's state.

-This snapshot mechanism ensures data consistency and efficient recovery, as the engine can quickly reconstruct the state by loading the MetaSnapshot, avoiding the need to replay all individual log entries from the Slog.
+This checkpoint mechanism ensures data consistency and efficient recovery, as the engine can quickly reconstruct the state by loading the checkpoint, avoiding the need to replay all individual log entries from the manifest log.

 Read path